tbal999/easysql/README.md

 # easysql
 Easily work with sql in go with this!
-Currently uses the MSSQL driver: github.com/denisenkom/go-mssqldb
+Currently uses the MSSQL driver: github.com/denisenkom/go-mssqldb But you can fork it and replace it with another driver (i think)

 Simply import it into your go project.